determined-ai/determined-examples/blog/python_sdk_demo/README.md

 ## Overview

-This script shows example usage of the Determined Python SDK to run experiments.
+This script shows example usage of the Determined Python SDK to run and administer experiments.

 It:
 1. Archives any existing experiments with the same names as the datasets we'll train on.